fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-pihole-cloudflare.md

 ![Configuring SSL on proxy host.](../../img/blog/nginxproxy4.png 'Configuring SSL on proxy host')

-7. HTTPS should work with _Force SSL_ toggled off, but feel free to toggle it on if you prefer.
+7. Leave _Force SSL_ toggled off, but feel free to toggle it on if you prefer.

 8. Toggle on **Use a DNS Challenge**, then under _DNS Provider_ choose `Cloudflare` from the dropdown.